cloudflare/cloudflare-docs/content/cloudflare-one/roles-permissions.md

 ## Zero Trust roles

-Only Super Administrators of accounts will be able to assign or remove the following roles from users in their account.
+Only Super Administrators will be able to assign or remove the following roles from users in their account.
 Scroll to the right to see a full list of permissions for each role.

 {{<table-wrap>}}